rancher/fleet-docs/docs/cli/fleet-controller/fleet-controller.md

       --debug                             Turn on debug logging
-      --debug-level int                   If debugging is enabled, set klog -v=X --disable-metrics                   disable metrics -h, --help                              help for fleetcontroller
+      --debug-level int                   If debugging is enabled, set klog -v=X --disable-metrics                   disable metrics -h, --help                              help for fleet-controller
       --kubeconfig string                 Paths to a kubeconfig.
 Only required if out-of-cluster.
       --namespace string                  namespace to watch (default "cattle-fleet-system") --shard-id string                   only manage resources labeled with a specific shard ID